milepore/cs578-fall25-project4/README.md

 1. **DecisionServer**: Central authority managing the voting process
 2. **Voters**: Individual participants with cryptographic identities
-3. **BGV/BFV Encryption**: Fully homomorphic encryption using TenSEAL library
-4. **Shamir's Secret Sharing**: Key splitting and distribution
+3. **BGV/BFV Encryption**: Fully homomorphic encryption using TenSEAL library, integrating Shamir's Secret Sharing for key splitting and distribution
+4. **Schnorr ZKP Proofs**: ZKP implementation for vote verification and partial decryption verification

+Each of these components is designed to provide 128 bit security levels.

 ### **Key Design Features**